The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 • Video sound: required.

-• Upload speed: LinkedIn recommends running a speed test before your live stream so that your upload speed is at least 10 MBPS.
+• Upload speed: LinkedIn recommends running a speed test before live streaming so that your upload speed is at least 10 MBPS.

 LinkedIn Live video dimensions